micro-ROS/micro-ROS.github.io/_docs/FIROS2/index.md

 #### Use serialisation/deserialisation method for an specific type support

 In this case, the transformation library will use one specific type support to serialise/deserialise the bridged ROS2 messages.
-In microROS case, the implementation to be used will be rosidl_typesupport_microxrcedds.
+In micro-ROS case, the implementation to be used will be rosidl_typesupport_microxrcedds.
 This method is trivial to develop as it does not require additional source code on the micro-ROS side.

-In the case of microROS, the transformation library should use the serialisation/deserialisation API exposed by its typesupport, rosidl_typesupport_microxrcedds.
+In the case of micro-ROS, the transformation library should use the serialisation/deserialisation API exposed by its typesupport, rosidl_typesupport_microxrcedds.
 This mechanism requires the user to have access to the typesupport API, which sometimes is not always possible.

 #### Used serialisation/deserialisation method generated from IDL file

 In this case, transformation library will use generated code to serialise/deserialise the bridged ROS2 messages.
 The generated code may be made using an IDL parser tool.
-In the microROS case, Micro XRCE-DDS provides with Micro XRCE-DDS code generator, which accepts an IDL file as input and generates type code.
+In the micro-ROS case, Micro XRCE-DDS provides with Micro XRCE-DDS code generator, which accepts an IDL file as input and generates type code.
 This IDL files should correspond with those messages types the transformation is wanted.
 This is the [integration service](https://github.com/eProsima/Integration-Service) native method.
 Integration services uses this method, but it makes the development of the library slower as it needs to be generated per each message to be bridged.

 ![image](http://www.plantuml.com/plantuml/svg/bP8_2y8m4CNtV8f7tOIArd-R2DR1GGTT70eIqciRQ1D8qkzl4sr1iA0t11xlxjsF97lhk75jKxEQ2WUdOMHPEUJIa71IAwPqJeZGLQOoTPR2QDolXsESfZS8RvQao72dZM_mZH6unIbzB32XENN52baF8GrPoql20ZAluPtFgGIiGv855mvHfcwwDO9UcmfjC8ptsp2TYH1Z1rtrEbDzwX9V8P8HYDLl4Cb_4Ell49SHYCrl49V_8BPWZ8LxZkFTwvbOEDzo6UHgn5q7kHbnk-mzgTp_foS0)

-In the case of ROS2/microROS workspaces, there are tools which generate those IDL files.
+In the case of ROS2/micro-ROS workspaces, there are tools which generate those IDL files.
-The rosidl_gen package is the package microROS/ROS2 could use to create IDL from ROS2 interfaces.
+The rosidl_gen package is the package micro-ROS/ROS2 could use to create IDL from ROS2 interfaces.

 ### Integration proposals